pcomitz/668/is651-Chapter11-7ed.md

 ### RSS Feeds Revisited

 RSS feeds are really the first REST web service (before it was called that!).
 A RESTful URL HTTP request gets an XML return.
-We will use another PHP library to help us manipulate RSS feeds called magpie (http://magpierss.sourceforge.net/).
+One PHP library used to manipulate RSS feeds is called called magpie (http://magpierss.sourceforge.net/).
 It is an XML parser that works with all versions of RSS. listing 11.3 shows how to use the magpie library in a PHP program.
 Any library for any language that works with XML web services must use a parser.

     < ?php
         require_once 'magpie/rss_fetch.inc'; //1